Czembri/SimplyaSite/README.md

 Full responsive site built with HTML and CSS.
 Deployed on <b>GitHub</b> pages at: https://czembri.github.io/SimplyaSite/

-## Site's built for college project.
+## Site that has been built for college project.